kanarip/kolab-atomicapp/README.md

-# Kolab Groupware as an Atomic Application
+# Kolab as an Atomic Application

 This repository contains the development of
 [Kolab Groupware](https://kolab.org) as an